ajvincent/motherhen/typescript-cli/configuration/README.md

   - source directories to copy as subdirectories of `mozilla/motherhen/`
   - patches to apply to `mozilla` so the code can compile
   - the target directory where the repository and all build artifacts will go, relative to the Motherhen configuration's location
-- a "mozconfig" key, which specifies the Mozilla configuration (minus the application name and directory)
+- a "mozconfig" name, which specifies the Mozilla configuration (minus the application name and directory)
 - an application directory among the source directories in `mozilla/motherhen`, which is the project we're trying to build.

 There are also "Firefox verification settings", which you may occasionally need (especially if you're working off the "central" bookmark of mozilla-unified, or something even _more_ unstable), because a build bustage might not be your fault.
 This is the `firefoxes` section above.